Come as you are!

 Ponte Vedra Beach Campus

-At the Ponte Vedra Beach campus, our two-level parking garage is accessed from the San Juan Drive entrance.
+Our two-level parking garage is accessed from the San Juan Drive entrance.
 There is convenient parking marked for those with mobility issues, before entering the garage as well as on both levels of the garage.
-At Ponte Vedra we also have a large surface parking lot that can be accessed from the rear of the parking garage or from our Golfview Drive entrance.
-There are easy walkways from the parking areas and directional signage to help you orient yourself.
+Our surface parking lot can be accessed from our Golfview Drive entrance or through the rear of the parking garage.

 What do I do with my kids during church?